natenaile/BERT-Based-Approach-for-Automating-Course-Articulation-Matrix-Construction-with-Explainable-AI/README.md

 ## Overview

-This project automates the construction of a **Course Articulation Matrix (CAM)**, which quantifies the alignment between Course Outcomes (COs) and Program Outcomes (POs) or Program-Specific Outcomes (PSOs).
-The alignment is crucial for ensuring curriculum coherence and assessing the effectiveness of educational programs.
-The project employs machine learning and transfer learning models to automate this process with high performance and interpretability.
+The construction of a Course Articulation Matrix (CAM), which quantifies the relationship between COs and POs/PSOs, typically involved assigning numerical values (0, 1, 2, 3) to represent different levels of alignment.
+In this study, we applied four transformer-based models from the BERT family: BERT Base, DistilBERT, ALBERT, and RoBERTa to assess CO-PO/PSO alignment through multiclass classification.
+We compared the performance of these models with traditional machine learning classifiers, such as: Decision Tree (DT), Random Forest Classifier (RF),Support Vector Machine (SVM),Logistic regression (LR),k-nearest neighbors (KNN) ,and Xgboost classifier (XGB).

 ### Objectives:
 - Develop a system to assess the alignment between COs and POs/PSOs.